feelthedimez/feelthedimez.github.io/_posts/2022-04-10-Humble-beggings.md

 I don't know what to touch in `Software Engineering` field, but for the past 2 years I've done a lot; and I can't say I have a specific field I am interested in, but I do almost everything.
 I enjoy both front end (not CSS lol) and a lot of backend coding.

-Anyway, as I am starting my professional career in `Software Engineering` as an intern for a very big company, I have decided to create a **blog/ webite** to document the whole thing; from the struggles and hardships I am going to face, the technologies I will be exposed to, learning methodologies, my obscure thoughts on certain topics and other infinite thing.
+Anyway, as I am starting my professional career in `Software Engineering` as an intern for a very big company, I have decided to create a **blog/ webite** to document the whole thing; from the struggles and hardships I am going to face, the technologies I will be exposed to, learning methodologies, my obscure thoughts on certain topics and other infinite things.

 It won't be limited to Software Engineering, I will cover a range of topics in different fields; creativity, photography, design, music, study methods, and maybe a bit of markerting.